-Joseph Polisi’s thirty-one years at Juilliard have been a time of vitality for the school, with the establishment of new student services and alumni programs, a revised curriculum, and an emphasis on the humanities and liberal arts.
+Joseph Polisi’s thirty-three years at Juilliard have been a time of vitality for the school, with the establishment of new student services and alumni programs, a revised curriculum, and an emphasis on the humanities and liberal arts.
 Under his tenure, the Juilliard Orchestra has toured China and Hong Kong in 1987, Japan in 1987 and 1995, Japan and Korea in 1997, and several European cities in 2005.
 The ensemble also performed in France and Bermuda in 1993 and 1994, and participated as resident ensemble at the Evian Festival in 1992 and at Festival dei Due Mondi in Spoleto, Italy, in 2003 and 2004.
 During Juilliard’s Centennial year in 2005–06, the Juilliard Orchestra performed at the Lucerne Festival, gave concerts in Berlin and Helsinki, and gave a special performance at the BBC Proms in a joint concert with the Royal Academy of Music Orchestra that was televised live on the BBC; Dr. Polisi also produced Juilliard’s first tour of the United States involving all three divisions of the school, with performances in Chicago, Dallas, Los Angeles, San Diego, and Orange County.
 In May/June 2008 he led the Juilliard Orchestra to China for pre-Olympic performances in Beijing and Shanghai.

 This period of growth at Juilliard also has seen the construction of a 375-bed residence for students, the Meredith Willson Residence Hall in the Samuel B. and David Rose Building; the creation of an exchange program with Columbia University and Barnard College; a new emphasis on community outreach with particular attention to under-represented students; creation of a CD-ROM product to teach music to children; a school-wide initiative to develop interdisciplinary programs involving actors, dancers, and musicians; the creation of the Institute for Jazz Studies, a collaborative program with Jazz at Lincoln Center; and the development of a mentoring program to broaden Juilliard students’ educational and artistic opportunities.
 Dr. Polisi led Juilliard’s celebration of its Centennial, including the realization of forty-seven commissions in dance, drama, and music; in April 2006 he was the Executive Producer of a Live from Lincoln Center telecast on the Centennial.
 In addition, he has led the process of developing a comprehensive long-range plan for the school that initially resulted in The Campaign for Juilliard, a $150 million capital campaign dedicated to further increasing student financial aid and faculty compensation, as well as developing school-wide programs to prepare Juilliard students for the changing demands of the twenty-first century.
 Subsequently, the Campaign was expanded to a $300 million goal and renamed The Juilliard Second Century Fund.